Biographies of the members of the CIPFA Board, chaired by the President.

 As former Senior Partner at Pricewaterhouse Coopers LLP (PwC), Paul’s expertise is in the public sector, focusing on high-visibility issues such as health, local government and education.
 Paul continues to be closely involved with the business community and government, here in the Northeast, nationally and internationally.

 Paul is Chairman of Middleton Enterprises, whose goal is to help promote economic growth in the Northeast by investing in SMEs.
+He is also the Chairman of C.co, a CIPFA consultancy business established in 2016.

 Paul is a lay canon at Newcastle Cathedral.